Taoiseach admits to ‘challenging’ refugee situation after meeting Ukraine PM

 He also said that the country was “close” to requiring mass accommodation centres for Ukrainian refugees, with questions asked about the potential use of the Millstreet Arena in Co Cork.

+“There is a deliberate strategy, on behalf of Putin, to bomb people out of Ukraine.

+“It is a shocking and scandalous sort of approach by the Russian Federation to deliberately try to create that terror.

-On Tuesday, the Minister for Foreign Affairs Simon Coveney told the UN Security Council that world leaders must do all they can to secure an urgent peace in Ukraine, amid an all-out Russia offensive in the Donbas region.
+On Tuesday, Irish Foreign Affairs Minister Simon Coveney told the UN Security Council that world leaders must do all they can to secure an urgent peace in Ukraine, amid an all-out Russia offensive in the Donbas region.

 Mr Coveney also accused Russian forces of showing an “utter disregard” for international humanitarian law and the protection of civilians.